microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

       ![vsts_branch_policy](images/ex3/vsts_branch_policy.png)

-   - Select the build definition we created earlier from the **Build definition** drop-down
+   - Select the build definition you created earlier from the **Build definition** drop-down

    - Set the **Display name** to **SonarCloud analysis**